Weight of Snow Claims: Deflecting Blame

 Figure 5 shows a barn structure that collapsed due to decay of the wood framing near the bearings of the gambrel frames (Figure 6).
 Damp conditions are often found in barns.
 Common sources include roof leaks, livestock, and improper drying and storage of hay.
 Many barns are also not well-maintained.
 However, even the most well-constructed buildings will eventually fail if moisture-related deterioration is allowed to progress unchecked.

 Like all structures, roofs are designed with safety margins specified in the applicable building codes.
 Heavy snow loads do occur, sometimes even exceeding the nominal value specified in the code.
 However, properly designed buildings incorporate safety margins to guard against structural failure even during these rare snowfall events.
 If structural damage occurs while snow loads remain within the safety margin, there is almost always some other underlying issue, often a problem that went undetected for many years.
 In these cases, the snow load is only the proverbial last straw that sets the failure off; the pre-existing conditions are the real cause of the failure.
-It is only by discovering the root cause of the failure that you can determine the proper plan of repair and the appropriate amount of insurance coverage.
+It is only by discovering the root cause of the failure, through structural investigation, that you can determine the proper plan of repair and the appropriate amount of insurance coverage.

 Nabi specializes in the forensic structural investigation of buildings and the design of retrofitting schemes for damaged or under-designed structures.
 In the course of his career, Nabi has conducted structural assessments of existing steel, concrete, masonry and wood buildings under gravity loading, vibration and seismic forces.
 He has also designed steel and concrete structures, including high-rise residential and office towers, commercial retail units, and long-span steel trusses.
 Nabi holds a MSc. in Earthquake Engineering from Sharif University of Technology and a Ph.D. in Structural Engineering from the University of Alberta.